ikenna/scalafutures/docs/3_Accessing_The_Result_Of_A_Future_By_Blocking.md

-# Accessing the result of a Future by blocking
+#Introduction to Scala Futures and Promises# Accessing the result of a Future by blocking
+(Part 3)

+## Waiting for a future to complete by blocking the main thread

 When the main thread of an application creates a future, it is possible for it to complete before the thread running the future executes the future's computation.